jarasch/patient-journey/README.md

 # Patient Journey on Synthetic Patient Data
-With this repository we want to provide solutions for storing highly heterogenous patient data.
-We provide queries and visualization solutions with Neo4j.
+With this repository I want to provide a solution for
+- storing highly heterogenous patient data
+- queries
+- visualization solutions like NeoDash or Neo4j Bloom
+- Graph Data Science (GDS)

 # Source Data
 Synthea<sup>TM</sup> is a Synthetic Patient Population Simulator.
 The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.